Gerontology - Associate in Applied Science (AAS) (3476)

 You can complete the entire program from home!
 Since we offer this program entirely online through Virtual Learning, you are able to work around YOUR schedule.
-If you prefer in-class instruction, you may also complete the program at our Harrisburg Campus by taking some courses through Virtual Learning.

 You can enroll in the spring, summer and fall by visiting our website.
 When you apply, please make sure you include program code 3476.
 This unique program code ensures you apply to the correct one.